japaric/linux-rtfm/README.md

 Software tasks are implemented on top of "real-time" signal handlers (see `man 7 signal`).
-Signal masking (see `man 2 rt_sigprocmask`) is used to implement prioritization of signal handlers and let them preempt each other in a controlled fashion.
-Message passing is implemented using the `rt_sigqueueinfo` (see `man 2 rt_sigqueueinfo`) system call.
+Signal masking (see `man 2 rt_sigprocmask`) is used to implement prioritization of signal handlers and the `lock` API.
+Message passing is implemented using the `rt_sigqueueinfo` system call.

+The `timer_create`, `timer_settime` and `clock_gettime(CLOCK_MONOTONIC)` system
+calls are used to implement the `schedule` API.
+Only a single POSIX timer is used to manage all the `schedule` calls.
+This timer fires a real-time signal on timeouts; the handler for that signal is used to "spawn" (`rt_sigqueueinfo`) the tasks at different priorities.

-Currently the framework spawns no additional threads nor does it let applications spawn them so all software tasks run on a single core and a single (call) stack.
+In single-core mode the framework spawns no additional threads nor does it let applications spawn them so all software tasks run on a single core and a single (call) stack.

+### Multi-core

+In multi-core mode, one "thread" (i.e. a shared-memory process) is spun up (see `man 2 clone`) for each additional core.
+Each of these threads is then pinned to a different physical core using `sched_setaffinity`.
+The end result is fully parallel thread execution with no hidden context switching between the threads (see the `mc-interleaved` example).

+Real-time signal handlers are still used to implement software tasks but they are partitioned across the cores.
+For example, the first core may use the first two signal handlers and the second core the next three handlers.
+The implementation of the `lock` API doesn't change in this mode and still uses `rt_sigprocmask`.

+In multi-core mode, `spawn` is implemented on top of `rt_tgsigqueueinfo` (note the TG in the name), which sends a signal to a particular thread rather than to the whole thread group (i.e. all the threads in our process).

+As for the `schedule` API the implementation remains mostly unchanged except that each core gets its own POSIX timer which fires a different thread-targeted real-time signal (see `SIGEV_THREAD_ID` in `man 2 timer_create`).

 ## Notes for `self`

-It should be possible to implement multi-core RTFM by spawning a second thread (with its own call stack) and pinning it to the second core (using `sched_setaffinity`).
+~It should be possible to implement multi-core RTFM by spawning a second thread (with its own call stack) and pinning it to the second core (using `sched_setaffinity`).
 This second thread (core) would have its own set of signal handlers (software tasks) and one thread would signal the other thread (for message passing) using the `rt_tgsigqueueinfo` (see `man 2 rt_tgsigqueueinfo`) system call.
-See [`rtfm-rt/examples/thread2.rs`] for a proof of concept minus the `rt_tgsigqueueinfo` part.
+See [`rtfm-rt/examples/thread2.rs`] for a proof of concept minus the `rt_tgsigqueueinfo` part.~ DONE

 [`rtfm-rt/examples/thread2.rs`]: ./rtfm-rt/examples/thread2.rs